 The council have selected industrial brownfield sites like Cheshunt Lakeside in their draft local plan.
 By doing so, the council will avoid using green belt land to deliver housing growth should sites like Cheshunt Lakeside not come forward.

 If approved, the site will be of huge benefit to the local community with new homes, commercial space, a primary school, community and landscaped areas and improvements to local train and bus services.
 To view our latest proposals, please click here.

-The site is currently going through an extensive consultation process.
+The proposals have gone through an extensive consultation process.
 The development team have been meeting with the council, local stakeholders and businesses to ensure that Cheshunt Lakeside delivers what the local community needs.
 To view our previous consultation events, please click here.

 Inland Homes believe that the regeneration provided by Cheshunt Lakeside presents a significant opportunity to deliver lasting benefits for the local community and the wider area.
 If you would like to get in touch about the proposals, please contact us here.

 Inland Homes has submitted an outline application to redevelop the Cheshunt Lakeside site, a key allocated development area in Broxbourne’s Draft Local Plan.
 The site, which includes land on Delamare Road and the former Tesco HQ, has been earmarked for a mix of development, including 1,853 homes, business floorspace for new business start-ups, a local centre situated along Windmill Lane, a two form of entry primary school and landscaped public open space.

 The development will help to drive economic growth for the area, providing 1,000 new jobs on the completed site and another 250 in construction.
 The New Homes Bonus Funding will help local projects and a projected £28m in additional spend by new residents will help to support local businesses and services.